meganemichel/nf-tower-docs/content/docs/launch/notifications.md

 You can receive email notifications at the completion of a  workflow execution.

-Go to your profile page on the top right of the window and select the **Send notification email on workflow completion** toggle option at the bottom of the page.
+Select your profile page on the top right of the window and select the **Send notification email on workflow completion** toggle option at the bottom of the page.

 {{% pretty_screenshot img="/uploads/2020/10/launch_notifications.png" %}}